 It felt like a little hipster village, so for those intrigued by all things hipster, or just enjoy some good wandering, I would totally recommend!

-We stumbled upon Restaurante da Praça in LxFactory because the one we wanted to go to wasn't open but we left extremely pleased.
+I stumbled upon Restaurante da Praça in LxFactory because the one I wanted to go to wasn't open but I left extremely pleased.

-The weather was also stunning and it was our first meal eaten out (after all the cooking) so it was an absolute treat.
+The weather was also stunning and it was my first meal eaten out (after all the cooking) so it was an absolute treat.

 The restaurant had both indoor and outdoor seating so you could enjoy its food regardless of the weather!

-Altogether we had two main dishes, with bread and olives for sides, with a litre of sangria which added up to about €50.
+Two main dishes, with bread and olives for sides, with a litre of sangria added up to about €50.

 You get a lovely rooftop view where loads of the locals are chilling and enjoying some cocktails.

-We were lucky enough to get a table despite not having a reservation and we got some complimentary bread with a ricotta cheese dip.
+I was lucky enough to get a table despite not having a reservation and got some complimentary bread with a ricotta cheese dip.

 Apologies for the poor quality photo, I didn't realise it was blur and continued to eat my food right away haha!